patobelardo/aksPoC/files/step3.md

 All the information related to this feature is located [here](https://docs.microsoft.com/en-us/azure/aks/api-server-authorized-ip-ranges)

-To allow specific rangas, we can do it from the armtemplate, adding the apiServerAuthorizedIPRanges configuration AND an standard load balancer configuration.
+To allow specific ranges, we can do it from the armtemplate, adding the apiServerAuthorizedIPRanges configuration AND an standard load balancer configuration.

 > This setting will create an external load balancer

-This information was added to the template [aks-cluster-step2.json](deploy/armtemplates/aks-cluster-step2.json)
+This information was added to the template [aks-cluster-step3.json](deploy/armtemplates/aks-cluster-step3.json)

 Once we defined the IP range, it will be the only cidr that can have access to the Kubernetes API for this particular cluster.